As we mark the 50th anniversary of Earth Day, the theme – climate action – is more relevant and palpable than ever.

 Embracing the circular economy is what has ultimately allowed us to reduce our environmental impact and to help our customers reduce theirs along the way.

-Then there’s taking recycled paper packaging and recreating it into new, food-safe products.
+Then there’s taking sustainable recycled paper packaging and recreating it into new, food-safe products.
 Our Cup to Cup initiative with Starbucks, for example, recycled paper coffee cups into new cups, reducing the collective environmental footprint and impact on climate change.

 Using lifecycle measurement to ensure impact

-Paying attention to the entire lifecycle of our recycled fiber products – including how we make them – is critical to ensuring our strategy is successful.
+Paying attention to the entire lifecycle of our sustainable recycled fiber products – including how we make them – is critical to ensuring our strategy is successful.

-Manufacturing can make an impact on the environment, so to measure and make sure we are using energy and water wisely, we conducted a Life Cycle Assessment to truly understand the environmental impact of our EnviroLife® recycled fiber.
+Manufacturing can make an impact on the environment, so to measure and make sure we are using energy and water wisely, we conducted a Life Cycle Assessment to truly understand the environmental impact of our EnviroLife® sustainable recycled fiber.

-What we learned is that our 100 percent recycled EnviroLife® fiber, which is compliant with FDA standards for food-grade paper packaging, uses significantly less water and energy – including 20 percent less fossil fuel – than counterparts that source non-recycled pulp from forests.
+What we learned is that our 100 percent sustainable recycled EnviroLife® fiber, which is compliant with FDA standards for food-grade paper packaging, uses significantly less water and energy – including 20 percent less fossil fuel – than counterparts that source non-recycled pulp from forests.
 And, this product’s climate change impact is a remarkable 26 percent lower than average non-recycled pulp.

 What can companies do to help climate change?